-The system must be installed in compliance with clearances to combustibles (see pages 6 - 8).
-Units installed in public garages should be in accordance with the ANSI/NFPA 88A-current standard for USA and CAN 1-B149.1 or 2 for Canada.
-Units installed in
+The system must be installed in compliance with clearances to combustibles (see page 6 & 7).
+Units installed in public garages should be in accordance with the ANSI/NFPA 88A-(current standard) for USA and CAN/CGA 1-B149.1 and .2 for Canada.
+Units installed in aircraft hangars should be in accordance with ANSI/NFPA 409-(current standard) for USA and

-- aircraft hangars should be in accordance with ANSI/NFPA 409-current standard for USA and enforcing authority for Canada.
+- CAN/CGA 1-B149.1 and .2 or enforcing authority for Canada.
 All reflectors should be in position and installed according to the installation instructions and Start Up section tube system of this manual. - 2.
 Make sure gas pipes have been purged of air that might be in the pipe work.
-It must be adequately sized so that a minimum of 5" to 7" W.C. and maximum of 14" W.C. pressure at the burner can be obtained for natural gas and 11" W.C. minimum, 14" W.C. maximum pressure for propane.
+It must be adequately sized so that a minimum of 7" W.C. and maximum of 10" W.C. pressure at the burner can be obtained for natural gas and 11 " W.C. minimum, 13.5" W.C. maximum pressure for propane.
 The gas pipe work should also have been tested with soap and water at all joints as specified by local codes.
 It should be noted that all service cocks on individual burner should be closed prior to testing to avoid damage to the gas regulator at each burner. - 3.
 The electrical system must be installed according to local codes and the wire must be adequately sized for the installation in accordance with the Electrical Wiring Specification in the Installation Instructions and Start-Up section of this manual.
 See that the fan is correctly wired so the exhauster is running in the correct direction and that none of the equipment is pulling more than the specified capacities stated in the Electrical Wiring section mentioned above. - The vacuum of each burner must be set by manually adjusting the damper.
 This is required for proper operation and performance.